Home Travel in ColombiaTraveling in Colombia: 6 tips to really get to know the country

 Applies, of course, to any country you want to get to know: immerse yourself in its culture, people, customs and sights.

 I’m not talking about mapping out the route, but knowing what’s going on in a country and what culture is actually like.
 Especially in Colombia, good preparation is helpful.
-Not only because of safety, but also so you know what to bring.
-For example, Colombia has a rather bizarre climate.
-It’s helpful to know what to bring to prevent any unpleasant surprises.
+Not just for safety reasons, but also so you know what to pack.
+Colombia has a rather bizarre climate.
+Know what to bring so you don’t run into any surprises.
 This way, you can fully enjoy what the country has to offer and you won’t have to go through the mud on your flip-flops or sneakers.

 Colombia has an awful lot of attractions such as museums, churches, parks and much more.
 I often find that travelers have no idea what there is to do where they are.
 In any case: there is often more to do than meets the eye.